+The financial assets at FVOCI represent 22.3% equity interest of a company that is engaged in mineral mining industry.
 The investment does not meet the requirements as an associated company in accordance with SFRS(I) 1-28 Investments in Associates and Joint Venture as the Group and the Company do not have significant influence over the entity because the Group and the Company do not have representation on the board and do not participate in policy-making processes.
 As such, the Group and the Company have elected to measure the above financial asset at FVOCI due to management's intention to hold this financial asset for strategic investment purpose.